iwallarm/nonlocal-quantum-fun/what-if-theory.md

 Information paradox now revolves around the question of what happens to information that falls into a black hole.
 In a quantum field-centric universe, this paradox could be reexamined in terms of quantum information theory, suggesting that information is transformed rather than destroyed (!!!) - AND this this aligning with the principle of quantum information conservation.

+### What if 'time' is also an invariant

+The next logical thing is to suggest a model/theory where neither of distance and time are independent, and only quantum fields and their iteractions defines Space-Time.

+Then dark matter, dark enegry, and Universe expansion are intereprets as properties and interactions between quantum fields.
+Gravity is not explained as a Space-Time curvature, but a result of interaction of quantum fields.

+It might be like this general equation of quantum fields' states:

+ΔΦ=∫F(Φ,Ψ)dψ

+where, Φ represents the state of a specific quantum field

+Ψ represents other fields or factors influencing this field

+F is a function describing the interaction between these fields.

+The idea is that the universe's behavior is driven by changes in the quantum fields, not by motion through space or time.

+The 'time' could be re-explained as sequences in quantum states and distance as correlations in a different quantum states.

+#### Quantum Field-Defgined Gravity

+​$R_{\Phi \Psi} - \frac{1}{2}g_{\Phi \Psi} R + \Lambda_{\Phi} g_{\Phi \Psi} = 8\pi G_{\Phi \Psi} T_{\Phi \Psi}$

+A rewritten instein's field equations in terms of quantum fields.

+Tensors and constants in Einstein's equations (like the Ricci curvature tensor $R_{\mu \nu}$, metric tensor $g_{\mu \nu}$, and the Einstein gravitational constant $G$ are now just replaced by their quantum field analogs, representing a new way to explain gravity.